Obedient Plant, False Dragonhead

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I bought my Physostegia virginiana (Obedient Plant) from one of the local garden club’s plant sale in the spring of 2016.
+I brought my Physostegia virginiana (Obedient Plant) home from one of the local garden club’s plant sales in the spring of 2016.
 This plant has been on my wishlist for many years so I was glad I found one at the plant sale.
 A lot of information online says this species can be somewhat invasive, but so far I haven’t had any problems with that.
 I put it where an invasion would be a good thing in a corner along the foundation of my grandparent’s old house.

 Although Physostegia virginiana is a native wildflower in Missouri, I am not treating it as a wildflower because it is in a flower bed.
-I have never seen it in the wild although Missouri Plants says they are common throughout the state.
+I have never seen it in the wild although the Missouri Plants website says they are common throughout the state.

 I notice the leaves of these plants can look a little weird sometimes.
 Like they have been frostbit or burned…

-This square stemmed perennial gets the name Obedient Plant by the way the individual flowers will temporarily stay where you put them.
+This square-stemmed perennial gets the name Obedient Plant by the way the individual flowers will temporarily stay where you put them.
 Flower spikes (inflorescences) can be around 10” long are arranged in four rows.
 Flowers can be white, pink, and lavender shades and can have stripes or dots.